 PRK carries many of the same risks as LASIK with the exception of flap complications.

-I have interacted with countless patients who had a poor outcome from PRK.
+I have interacted with countless patients who had poor outcomes from PRK.
 Haze, pain, dry eyes, and night vision problems are the most common complaints after PRK.
 Regression is also common after PRK.

-Unnecessary refractive surgery (RK, PRK, LASIK, implantable lenses) is becoming a leading cause of vision loss, and it is completely preventable.
+Unnecessary refractive surgery (RK, PRK, LASIK, epi-LASIK, LASEK, epi-LASEK, implantable lenses, refractive lens exchange) is becoming a leading cause of vision loss, and it is completely preventable.

 Bottom line, I am opposed to all forms of elective eye surgery.
 Keep your glasses!